hassio-addons/addon-zwave-js-ui/zwavejs2mqtt/DOCS.md

-# Home Assistant Community Add-on: Z-Wave JS to MQTT
+# Home Assistant Community Add-on: Z-Wave JS 2 MQTT

-The Z-Wave JS to MQTT add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
-It ships with a web-based control panel, allowing you to configure every aspect of your Z-Wave network and how they are published in MQTT.
+The Z-Wave JS 2 MQTT add-on provides two primary capabilities in addition to Home Assistant's official Z-Wave JS add-on:

+1. A web-based UI control panel, allowing you to configure every aspect of your Z-Wave network.
-**Note**: Unlike the title of the software suggests, you don't need to use MQTT part (it is even disabled by default).
-It will work directly without MQTT using the Home Assistant integration.
-The add-on will provide a nice secondairy and extensive Z-Wave JS control interface in such cases.
+1. Two ways for your Z-Wave controller to communicate with Home Assistant:
+    - MQTT Gateway Disabled (Recommended and Default) - Communicates directly with the built-in Z-Wave JS add-on through websockets
+    - MQTT Gateway Enabled (Not Recommended) - Communicates through an MQTT Gateway to your MQTT broker.

 Some advantages and use-cases: